GONZOsint/pywhatcms/README.md

 # PyWhatCMS
 Python package for whatcms.com API

-The package provides a simple way to use the [whatcms.org](whatcms.org) API for detecting 467 different Content Management Systems
+The package provides a simple way to use the [whatcms.org](whatcms.org) API for detecting 467 different Content Management Systems (CMS)

 ## Installation
 ```